electrosense/es-sensor/README.md

-# es-sensor
+# orfs-sensor

-Sensing software used in [OpenRFSense](https://github.com/openrfsense) nodes, forked from [es-sensor](https://github.com/electrosense/es-sensor).
+Sensing software used in [OpenRFSense](https://github.com/openrfsense) nodes, originally forked from [es-sensor](https://github.com/electrosense/es-sensor).

 This package will be pulled and built by the OpenRFSense [image builder](https://github.com/openrfsense/image), but build instructions are also included below.